Alampulo/News/README.md

 # NEWS HIGHLIGHT
-#### A News highlight  application that gets information from NEWS API  allowING users to go to the original news source and get full information.
+#### A News highlight  application that gets information from NEWS API  allowing users to go to the original news source and get full information.
 #### By ****Bryan Juma****

 It allows you to click on the category of news tab, then select your desired source from a list and it directs you to the articles source